-Having a sinking feeling in the pit of your stomach and instant perspiration is perfectly normal, but rest assured that there is no need to panic.
+Having a sinking feeling in the pit of your stomach and instant perspiration is perfectly normal, but rest assured there is no need to panic.
 With a well-stocked baby-appropriate medicine cabinet, a trusted pediatrician and lots of TLC you will be fully-equipped to comfort and give your baby what he needs to feel better.
-You will be prepared for the unexpected with these 10 must have items for your baby’s medicine cabinet.
-(This post contains affiliate links.)
+You will be prepared for the unexpected with these 10 must-have items for your baby’s medicine cabinet.

 I am the mother of four young boys, and I can tell you from experience that having the best gadgets, over the counter remedies and medicine on-hand is necessary.
 I am sharing the ten items that we always have in our baby’s medicine cabinet.
 We may not need them for several months and that is perfectly fine.
 However, the moment you need any of these items is not the time to run to the store, it is time to spend cuddling with your baby.

-- I learned first hand that fevers in infants younger than three months old should NOT be treated like fevers in older babies or toddlers.
+- I learned first-hand that fevers in infants younger than three months old should NOT be treated like fevers in older babies or toddlers.

 - Please also know that calling your pediatrician (regardless of the time of day) is NEVER an inconvenience to him/ her.

 I am glad we got all that heavy stuff out of the way.
 Now let’s get to shopping for that precious little bundle of cuteness.
-Remember, all these items are perfect for your baby registry and as baby shower gifts.
+Remember, all these items are perfect for your baby registry and baby shower gifts.
 You will need them – eventually.

-Nose Frida: Aka “a snot sucker”!
+Baby Nasal Aspirator NoseFrida: Aka “a snot sucker”!
 You WILL be slightly freaked out and disgusted the first few times you use it.
 But rest assured that you will NOT get snot in your mouth.
-You will feel like a super hero after your first successful snot-removal session!
+You will feel like a superhero after your first successful snot-removal session!

 Sterile Nasal Saline: This rather harmless liquid is essential in providing comfort when your child’s nose is congested.
 A quick squirt, before you start sucking on the Nose Frida, will help get even the toughest boogers moving.

-Benadryl: This is one of those things you WISH you had on hand when you least expect it.
+Children’s Benadryl: This is one of those things you WISH you had on hand when you least expect it.
 Please do NOT give it to your baby or toddler without consulting a medical professional for the proper dosage.
 However, having it on hand is important, because allergic reactions rarely come with advance warnings.

 Gripe water: In the mommy circles, this is touted as a miracle remedy.
 If you suspect your baby is troubled with gas pain, give it a try.
 Our babies always started to get gassier around a month old.
 Some gas discomfort is normal and can be caused by swallowing air during bottle feeds or while crying.
 However, should the discomfort continue, don’t hesitate to check with your pediatrician.